10 Epic Road Trips Every Foodie Should Take This Summer

 In the summer months, “The Cape” is Boston’s “beach house,” and a gorgeous string of golden-hued sands line up along the frothy Atlantic.
 Sure, the streets are crowded, but—from the Adirondack chairs to the seersucker and the miniature golf—this is preppy New England summer at its best.
 Best Eats: Fried seafood shacks serve up everything from crispy shrimp platters to fresh oysters, but we always reach for the whole-bellied clams first.
 Where to Get It: You can’t beat Kream ‘N Kone in West Dennis for nostalgia.
 It’s super casual, there’s counter service, and the plates come piled high with shocking amounts of fried seafood, French, fries, and onion rings.
 Plan your next family trip to one of these 15 best summer vacation spots in the U.S.

 Summer along with celebrities on Long Island’s South Fork, where you’ll need a beach pass to park on the coast, the elegant swimsuits and gorgeous Italian sandals are paired with equally chic sunglasses and hats, and that Cobb salad will cost you twice what you pay back home.
 Best Eats: Here, too, the best meals are plucked fresh from the sea, and the ladies who lunch tend to go for the tomato stuffed with lobster salad and a glass of crisp white wine.
 Where to Get It: We make a beeline for Clam Bar at Napeague whenever we are in town.
 Sure, this rustic roadside stand is right on Montauk Highway, but all of the tables are outside and everything—from the lobster roll to the fried softshell crab sandwich—is delicious.
 Plus, if you’re feeling virtuous, there’s always that lobster-stuffed tomato.
-Avoid these travel mistakes so you can have the best vacation ever.
+Love vacationing?
+You might like these “experience” gifts.

 Sail along Route 66 through Missouri, Kansas, and Oklahoma and—once you get past the tumbleweeds of Texas—you’ll get to the heart of America.
 Here, look for comfort food and plenty of open road on which to crank up the music and turn down the windows.
 Best Eats: We keep an eye out for rich and homey chicken fried steak, decadent “puffy” tacos, and plenty of pie.
 Where to Get It: Next time we drive this route, we’re going to Clanton’s in Vinita, Oklahoma.
 This chicken fried steak stalwart—who tops their buttermilk-dredged beauties in thick cream gravy—seems to be on everyone’s “best” list.